Melilla border fence

 The Melilla border fence forms part of the Morocco–Spain border in the city of Melilla, one of two Spanish cities in north Africa.
 Constructed by Spain, its stated purpose is to stop illegal immigration and smuggling.
-Melilla's border and its equivalent in Ceuta, also bordering Morocco, are the only two land borders between the European Union and an African country.
+Melilla's border and its equivalent in Ceuta, along with the tiny island-turned-peninsula Peñón de Vélez de la Gomera, are the only land borders between the European Union and an African country.

 Recent history

 In September 2005, some thousands of sub-Saharan African migrants tried to climb over the fences in several waves moving upon Melilla.
 About 700 made it past the fences while six died in clashes with Moroccan security forces.
 The 2005 events at the Melilla and Ceuta border fences are the subject of a documentary film, Victimes de nos richesses.

 Three hundred people attempted and 30 succeeded in climbing the fence in August 2020, some of the 2,250 people who entered Ceuta and Melilla in 2020.
 Eighty-seven people scaled the fence on 19 January 2021; nine were taken to hospital.
 2000 people attempted to scale the fence on 24 June 2022; 133 successfully.
 Twenty-three people died and several were taken to the hospital.